Skip to content

 The fine print is here.

-The Georgia Safety Fire Commissioner's Office licenses fire protection sprinkler contractors statewide under the Georgia Fire Sprinkler Act (O.C.G.A.
-Title 25, Chapter 11).
+The Georgia Safety Fire Commissioner's Office — not the Secretary of State — licenses fire protection sprinkler contractors under the Georgia Fire Sprinkler Act (O.C.G.A. §25-11).
+Before any covered work begins, you need both a contractor license and a full-time Certificate of Competency (CoC) holder on staff.

 Official links